Traveling from Dover to Calais: The #1 Complete Guide

 - Webcams harbor of Dover: Live Webcam

-Check out all the current positions of the ferries travelling from Calais to Dover.
-Also check out the large ships you might pass during your crossing!
+Check out all the current positions of the ferries traveling from Calais to Dover.
+Also, check out the large ships you might pass during your crossing!

 No cruise quality ferries on this crossing